DM8tyProgrammer/mighty-articles/editor-config.md

 datePublished: '2020-06-2020'
 ---

 [Editor Config](https://editorconfig.org), an INI¹ format based configuration system that let you establish project level coding standard; It allows configuring: indentation style, indentation size, line width and more.
+It helps in reducing the effort required to bring each team member to the consistent coding standing by automatically applying the config to IDE.

 ## What is EditorConfig solving?